KirbyLV/airtable_asset_MGMT/README.md

 - Duration
 - Thumbnail

-***If any of these are spelled differently or mismatched in your table you will get a 422 from airtable.***
+***If any of these are spelled differently or mismatched in your table you will get a 422 Error from airtable.***

 I would start them all [EXCEPT THUMBNAILS] as single-line text fields, but once you've done a volley, I like to change version, resolution, and folder to single-selects, and then add additional entries for the select as I go, to leverage the
 	Built in color-coding of Airtable.